-Graduate Grading Scale

-Letter Grade Grade Points per credit Hour Descriptive Meaning
+Letter Grade Grade Points per Credit Hour Descriptive Meaning

-А 4.00 Exceptional performance
+A 4.00 Exceptional performance

 A- 3.70 Excellent work

 B+ 3.30 Very good work

 В 3.00 Good work

 B- 2.70 Fair Work

-C+ 2.30 Below average for a
+C+ 2.30 Below average for a graduate degree

-graduate degree

-С 2.00 Inferior work for a
+С 2.00 Inferior work for a graduate degree

-graduate degree

-C- 1.70 Poor work for a graduate
+C- 1.70 Poor work for a graduate degree

-degree

 F 0.00 Failure

-G Incon aplata (Graduata) An incomplat o course must be completed

-G - Incomplete (Graduate) An incomplete course must be completed within thirty calendar days or the grade becomes an F. An extension of time may be granted by the Dean of Studies after consultation with the instructor.
+G - Incomplete (Graduate) An incomplete course must be completed within 30 calendar days or the grade becomes an F. An extension of time may be granted by the dean of studies after consultation with the instructor.

-P - Acceptable work for courses graded on the Pass-Fail basis.
+P - Acceptable work for courses graded on the pass-fail basis.

 W - Withdrawal